tlevine/www.thomaslevine.com/content/!/better-datasets-about-open-data/index.md

 ---
-title: Consolidating my data about data
+title: Organizing my data about data
 description: I'm starting to put my data data in one code repository.
-tweet_text: Making my data about open data less confusing. http://thomaslevine.com/!/better-datasets-about-open-data/
+tweet_text: Making my data about open data less confusing http://thomaslevine.com/!/better-datasets-about-open-data/
 tweet_link: ''
 kind: article
 created_at: 2014-01-27
 tags: ['open-data']
 ---
-I've recently been [studying data about open data](/open-data), and I keep hearing that other people want to do the same.
+I've recently been [studying data about open data](/open-data), and I want to make it easy for other people to use my data data for more data data studies.
 I previously [documented](/!/my-datasets-about-open-data)
 much of the data data that I'd collected, but that was all a mess, so I've been organizing them a bit more nicely.
 All of the old stuff